If you’re thinking about picking up a pair of Jim Green boots, there’s one thing you need to get right first: sizing.

 How South African Shoe Sizing Works

-Jim Green boots follow South African sizing, which is basically the same as UK sizing.
-Yep, South Africa and the UK use the same system.
-Kinda like how Australia does it too.
+Jim Green boots follow South African sizing, which is basically the same as UK sizing, which is Kind of like how Australia does it too.
 Commonwealth countries stick together, I guess.

 Now, if you know your UK size, figuring this out is super easy.
 Let’s say your UK size is 7.5 in a regular width.
 That would make your US size an 8.

-And if you ever need to convert US sizes to European sizing, here’s a quick US to EU size conversion guide that breaks it all down in plain English.
+And if you ever need to convert US sizes to European sizing, here’s a quick US to EU size conversion guide that explains it all in plain English.

 How Do Jim Green Boots Fit?

-Generally speaking, Jim Green boots fit pretty true to size.
-If you’re a US 10 on the Brannock or wear a size 10 in sneakers like Nike or Adidas, then a Jim Green size 10 should fit you just right.
+From my experience, Jim Green boots run pretty true to size.
+If you’re a US 10 on the Brannock or you wear a size 10 in sneakers like Nike or Adidas, a Jim Green size 10 should fit you just right.

-However, not everyone loves that roomy feel.
-Some folks with narrow or low-volume feet might feel like there’s a bit too much space up front.
+But if your feet are on the narrow or low-volume side, you might feel like there’s a little too much room up front.

-And yeah, Jim Green themselves say that if you’ve got super wide feet or you’re planning on wearing thick socks, you should go up half a size, and I totally back that.
+Jim Green themselves say that if your feet are extra wide or you plan on wearing thick socks, go up half a size.
+I agree.

-It really does help give you more volume inside the boot without throwing the whole fit off.
-The last thing you want is to lace them up and realize they’re just too tight around the forefoot.
+It gives you more volume without messing with the overall fit.
+The last thing you want is to lace them up and feel your forefoot getting squeezed.

-In terms of insoles, if you’re someone who likes to run an insole because maybe you want a bit of squish or support, stick with your Brannock size if you want that snug, glove-like fit with an insole.
-But if you want plenty of wiggle room, especially for thicker insoles, go up a full size.
+If you’re an insole person, maybe you like a bit of extra cushioning or arch support, stick with your Brannock size if you want that snug, glove-like feel.
+But if you want plenty of wiggle room for a thicker insole, go up a full size.

-✅ Half size up if you’ve got wide feet or love thick socks
+- Half size up for wide feet or thick socks.

-✅ Half to full size up if you want to use an insole
+- Half to full size up if you’re adding an insole.

 Related: